Inna Soifer

 Lincoln Davie

-Lincoln Davie, Ph.D., is an associate professor of outdoor recreation in the School of Hospitality at Metropolitan State University of Denver.
-His areas of expertise include outdoor recreation, adventure sports and curriculum and instruction.
-He joined MSU Denver in August 2018.
+Lincoln Davie, Ph.D., is an associate professor of outdoor recreation and Tourism Management in the College of Health and Human Sciences at Metropolitan State University of Denver.

 ;